isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

 A sticky trap's success isn't based on magic, but on proven flea biology.
 The trap exploits the simple, predictable instincts of a newly hatched adult flea.

-The gentle warmth and light from the trap's low
-- wattage bulb perfectly mimic the body heat of a host animal, like your cat or dog.
+The gentle warmth and light from the trap's low-wattage bulb perfectly mimic the body heat of a host animal, like your cat or dog.
 Thirsty, newly emerged fleas are instinctively drawn to this beacon, believing it's their first meal.

 When they leap toward the lure, they land on the disposable sticky pad below and are instantly caught.
 The mechanism is purely physical; there are no chemicals or pesticides involved.